 I love egg rolls and egg roll sauce.
 Actually I love all Chinese food!
-What I don’t like so much is not being able to find a healthy sweet and sour sauce.
+What I don’t like so much is not being able to find a sweet and sour sauce that is better for me.
 I know sweet and sour sauce is supposed to be, well, sweet, but it’s just sky high in sugar when it doesn’t have to be.
 For this reason I’ve been experimenting with a really tasty sugar-free sweet and sour sauce.
 And I’m convinced you’ll love this homemade sauce recipe!

 I use ketchup, coconut aminos, rice vinegar, agave sweetener, orange juice, water, and cornstarch to make this egg roll sauce.
 This homemade sauce recipe has all the appeal of sweet and sour sauce (it tastes both sweet and sour) without all the sugar.
 You can use sugar-free or reduced salt and sugar ketchup or the normal one, as you prefer.